AdobeDocs/analytics.en/help/export/data-warehouse/data-warehouse-requests-manage.md

 ## Search for requests

-1. In the search field at the top of the Data Warehouse page, specify the request name that you want to view. <!-- "or by the login name of the requestor" (still true?)
-It also used to say "by report name" instead of "request name" What's the difference?
-Can you search by any other data/column attribute? -->.
+1. In the search field at the top of the Data Warehouse page, specify the request name that you want to view.

+   Requests are filtered as you type.

 ## Prioritize requests